Werribee Park

 Werribee Park is the estate of a historical building in Werribee, Victoria, Australia.

 It includes Werribee Park Mansion, the Victoria State Rose Garden, formal gardens, the Werribee Park National Equestrian Centre, the Werribee Open Range Zoo, a contemporary sculpture walk and a natural riverine which is being grown with the plants of the Kurung Jang Balluk clan who lived on Werribee River.
 There is also the Mansion Hotel and Conference Centre.
 The Park was purchased by the Victoria State Government in 1973.
 It was opened as a tourist attraction in 1977.
 It is run by Parks Victoria.
 The mansion and associated built facilities and grounds were listed on the Victorian Heritage Register on 1 April 1987.

 Mansion

 Werribee Park Mansion was built between 1874 and 1877 in the Italianate-style by the pioneering pastoralists Thomas Chirnside (1815-1887) and his brother Andrew Chirnside (1818-1890), from Scotland, founders of the "Chirnside Pastoral Empire".
 Its residential and working buildings supported a large farm workforce.
 The rooms open to the public include the billiard room, the main bedrooms, the reception rooms and part of the kitchen.

+A local newspaper, "The Bacchus Marsh Express" of Saturday 14 October 1876 on page 2 stated that "here we may say that the contractor for the building — Mr. P. Colquhoun — has been the chief designer, assisted by Mr. Fox, architect, and by the Messrs.
+Chirnside themselves."
+P. Colquhoun was Parlane Colquhoun (1823-1877) and Mr Fox was James Henry Fox (1827-1900).

+"The Bacchus Marsh Express" of Saturday 7 July 1877 on page 3 stated that "Mr. Huckson .... has had a good deal of the management of Mr. Chirnside's new house".
+Mr. Huckson was Robert Huckson (1824-1902) who was resident nearby in Wyndham at the time and who had constructed the walls and freestone ornamentation of the Treasury Building at Spring Street, Melbourne about 1860.

+The Melbourne newspaper "The Age" of Saturday 15 Dec 1877 on page 5 stated "There is on exhibition, in the window of Mr. W. R; Stevens, 78 Swanston-street, a picture, which is indicative of the immense fortunes made by some of those who have been lucky or clever enough to aggregate large treats of land in this colony.
+It is a representation of a mansion erected by Messrs.
+T. and A. Chirnside on their estate at Werribee Park, which appears to be one of the finest buildings of the kind in Victoria.
+The building was commenced between three and four years ago, and was designed by Mr. James H. Fox, architect, of this city, who has also had the superintendence of the works.
+The structure is of brick, with solid Barrabool-hill freestone facings, and its cost has been about £60,000.
+The design is of the modern classic style, and reflects great credit on the architect, whose name is well known in connection with several other large houses, notably that of the late Mr. John Moffatt, at Chatsworth, in the Western district."